Council elections

 The voters roll for council elections consists of two components – the state (House of Assembly) electoral roll, and the council supplementary roll.

-Prior to the next local government election in 2026:
+Prior to the local government election in November 2026:

 • If you are on the State electoral roll you will automatically receive a voting pack mailed to your registered address.

-• Persons not on the State Electoral Roll wishing to vote in Council Elections will be required to complete an enrolment form of eligibility and return to council.
-Refer to the Electoral Commission SA website for more information.
+• Persons not on the State Electoral Roll wishing to vote in the Council Election must complete an enrolment form of eligibility and return to Council by close of Roll, 5pm on 31 July 2026.

 4. Ward maps